 The MRO will be transported from the Payload Hazardous Servicing Facility at KSC to the VIF in late July.
 It will join the Atlas V for the final phase of launch preparations.
 The spacecraft will undergo a functional test, a final week of integrated testing and closeouts.

-Mission: Cloud-Aerosol Lidar & Infrared Pathfinder Satellite Observation and CloudSat (CALIPSO/CloudSat)
+Cloud-Aerosol Lidar & Infrared Pathfinder Satellite Observation and CloudSat (CALIPSO/CloudSat) Launch Vehicle:

-Launch Pad: Space Launch Complex 2 (SLC2), Vandenberg Air Force Base (VAFB), Calif.
+Space Launch Complex 2 (SLC2), Vandenberg Air Force Base (VAFB), Calif.
+Launch Date:

 CloudSat completed battery reconditioning late Monday.
 Technicians are also performing some additional spacecraft testing.
 Stacking of the Boeing Delta II at SLC-2 and attachment of the four strap-on solid rocket boosters is complete.

 Previous status reports are available on the Internet at:

 For information about NASA and agency programs on the Internet, visit:

 NASA press releases and other information are available automatically by sending a blank e-mail message to